This privacy statement explains how we use any personal information we collect about

 Information for consultees and objectors

-The Council may publish your comments on its website and this may include your name
+The Council will publish your comments on its website and this will include your name

 and address.
 In order to protect your personal data from any unnecessary disclosure,